-Stamp Insider for March-April 2015
+Stamp Insider for July-August 2015

-The March-April issue of the Stamp Insider, journal of the Federation of New York Philatelic Societies, is online and available for free download in PDF format or viewing online with page turning.
+The July-August issue of the Stamp Insider, journal of the Federation of New York Philatelic Societies, is online and available for free download in PDF format or viewing online with page turning.
 It is available in both PDF and HTML5-friendly format at:

 The cover story is “New York Pneumatic Tube Mail” by Steve Swain.
 The system, which moved mail in 25-pound steel canisters between the city’s five boroughs, opened in 1897.
 Its final remnants were shut down in 1953.

 “Planes, Trains, Automobiles … and Horses?” that explores the connection between early transcontinental airmail service and earlier land routes, including the Lincoln Highway.
 Deltiologist Ruth Sabo shows that postcards were sometimes made of more than cardboard in “The Medium Was the Message.”